 Custom authentication class reference support for SAML SP

-Previously, using the SAML action command, you can configure only a set of predefined classes defined in the authnCtxClassRef attribute.
+Previously, using SAML action command, you could configure only a set of predefined classes defined in authnCtxClassRef attribute.

 - The names of the classes must include alphanumeric characters or a valid URL with proper XML tags.

 - If you have to configure multiple custom classes, each class must be separated by commas

 To configure the customAuthnCtxClassRef attributes by using the CLI

 - set authentication samlAction

 set authentication samlAction samlact2 –customAuthnCtxClassRef http://www.class3.com/LoA1,http://www.class4.com/LoA2